vektor-inc/lightning-ja-demo/wordpress/wp-content/plugins/duplicate-post/readme.txt

 3. In 'Edit Posts'/'Edit Pages', you can click on 'New Draft' link below the post/page title.

-4. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".
+4. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash" or in the admin bar.

 5. While viewing a post as a logged in user, you can click on 'Copy to a new draft' in the admin bar.